New Customers Only | Commercial content | 18+

 Some people will tell you that when you hit 40, the fun and games of young adulthood are over.
 It’s no longer acceptable to consider yourself as footloose and fancy-free.
 It’s a time for maturity, a time of responsibilities, be they professional or family-oriented.
 But nowadays, not everyone chooses to settle down and build a family.

-And of those who do, some opt for something different from the standard two-car, suburban house ‘dream' family, and include their family unit in a more nomadic, less structured lifestyle.
+And of those who do, some opt for something different from the standard two-car, suburban house ‘dream’ family, and include their family unit in a more nomadic, less structured lifestyle.
 So why not you?
-For sure, there are some things that might be more difficult to accomplish with your thirties behind you, like going to a soccer game and betting with a go wild promo code.
+For sure, there are some things that might be more difficult to accomplish with your thirties behind you, like going to a soccer game and betting with a heart bingo promo code.

 Academically, it’s more difficult to acquire qualifications and professionally, if you haven’t reached executive status by then, it’s going to be a hard haul to accomplish it.
 Biologically, your best athletic performances are behind you, and if you’re a woman, it’s preferable to bear children before to avoid complications for both mother and child.
 And even if you have decided not to have a family of your own, there’s no escaping the growing needs of your aging parents.
 That being said, hitting 60 today no longer automatically implies dwindling health by any means, so you may have another decade or two worry-free on that score!